Enjoy the beauty of Japan's autumn

 Ryotanji Temple Momiji Matsuri and Treasure Exhibition

 There will be a special showing of the temple treasure during this period, and in addition, on Nov.
-25 (fri), 26 (sat) and 27(sun), the Ryotan-ji garden, a nationally designated place of scenic beauty, will be specially open to the public at night.
-(Night time fee: Adults ¥600/ Elementary and Junior high school students ¥300)
+28 (fri) ~ 30 (sun) at 5:30pm~8:30pm, the Ryotan-ji garden, a nationally designated place of scenic beauty, will be specially open to the public at night.
+(Night time fee: Adults ¥700/ Elementary and Junior high school students ¥300)

 Okuni Shrine Momiji Matsuri

 About 1000 color-changing trees provide a beautiful autumn display along the Miya River that flows through the grounds of the shrine.
-There is also a musical performance with kotos held in the pavilion.
+Autumn leaves lit up is also scheduled to take place.(5pm~8:30pm)

 Daito-in Temple Momiji Matsuri MAP